nye17/CUBE_AST1601/README.md

    the initial condition (ic.x), run the main simulation (main.x), and convert the simulation results from particle positions into a cold dark matter density field (cicpower.x).
-Whenever you encounter an error, modify and ``source`` the module_load_brew.sh file, and try again, until you computer successfully finish running a simulation and saving all the files under the ``output/universe1/`` directory.
+Whenever you encounter an error, modify and ``source`` (what is it? you need to find out yourself) the ``module_load_brew.sh file``, and try again, until your computer successfully finish running a simulation and saving all the files under the ``output/universe1/`` directory.

-5. Find the "X.XXX_delta_c_1.bin" files output by CUBE.
+6. Find the "X.XXX_delta_c_1.bin" files output by CUBE.
 Those are the smoothed density fields of the large-scale structures in binary data format.
 "X.XXX" indicates the redshift of the output.
 By default you will have 7 redshifts in the output directory.

-6. Read the files (the default grid number is 256x256, so each binary can be read into a 2D array; see the manual).
+7. Read the files (the default grid number is 256x256, so each binary can be read into a 2D array; see the manual).
 Make a plot exactly the same as the one below (except for the density field from the simulation).
 You can take a look at the ``visualization/Plot_slice.m`` file for some hints.